lrc-se/bth-anax-repository/REVISION.md

 1.0.2 (2017-10-03)
 -----------------

-* Switched to in-memory databases for unit tests
+* Changed handling of test databases to avoid modifying the repo (apologies for erroneous commit messages)
 * Added *anax/common* as development requirement